Korean People's Army: Commission and leadership

+History

 Since 1990, numerous and dramatic transformations within North Korea have led to the current command and control structure.
 The details of the majority of these changes are simply unknown to the world.
-What little is known indicates that many changes were the natural result of the deaths of the aging leadership including Kim Il-sung (July 1994), Minister of People's Armed Forces O Chin-u (February 1995) and Minister of Defence Choi Kwang (February 1997).
+What little is known indicates that many changes were the natural result of the deaths of the aging leadership including Kim Il Sung (July 1994), Minister of People's Armed Forces O Jin-u (February 1995) and Minister of Defence Choe Kwang (February 1997).